Festivals Month by Month

 BURIAL OF THE SARDINE.
 Ash Wednesday.
 Literay the Sardine´s funeral, this celebration, taking place one carnival is over, signals the transition from earthly pleasure to spiritual contemplation.

 ANDALUSIA DAY.
 28th February.
 This day is celebrated with various concerts, in wich the different municipal schools of music and dance always play an important part.

 DIA DE LA VIEJA.
-The first Thursday in Lent.
+Thursday in the middle of Lent.
 This is a day when the whole family goes to the countryside to enjoy a picnic.
 According to ancient tradition, “la vieja” or old woman, (a rag doll made on a wooden cross frame, dressed in tissue paper and whose head is full of sweets) is stuck into the ground.
 At the end of the day the doll is broken open and the sweets inside eaten.

 HOLY WEEK.
 This celebration hovers between mysteries of the divine and the pagan.
 At night the beautiful religious images are borne silently throug the city streets on the shoulder of their bearers while spring in all its glory is welcomed by the lively atmosphere on the bars´ terrace.
 During the day there is a unique atmosphere mixing relaxation on the beach with the solemnity of the Old Quarter´s different places of interest.

 PILGRIMAGE OF SAN ISIDRO.
 May.
 This pilgrimage takes places on the sunday closest to 15th May, when taking full advantage of the arrival of fine weather, the people of Mojácar travel in beautiful carriages bedecked with flowers and accompanied by a band to the hamlet of Sopalmo which lies within Mojácar´s municipal boundaries.